-1207.
-Syngenta knew that approval from China would not be forthcoming for (at least) the 2011 and 2012 growing seasons, and knew that systems were not in place for either isolating or effectively channeling Viptera and Duracade and that absent robust isolation practices and effective channeling, it was virtually certain that Viptera or Duracade would disseminate throughout the U.S. corn supply.
+1232.
+Syngenta knew that approval from China was not expected or reasonably likely to occur for (at least) the 2011 and 2012 growing seasons and knew that systems were not in place for either isolating or effective channeling of Viptera and/or Duracade and that absent robust isolation practices and effective channeling, it was virtually certain that Viptera and/or Duracade would disseminate throughout the U.S. corn supply.